Skip to main content

 (b) Advanced skin care.

-(3) Services for nursing facility non-residents: A nursing facility may check any of the following boxes that describe a specialized service the residential care facility makes available to non-residents in affiliation with the nursing facility:
+(3) Services for nursing facility non-residents: A nursing facility may indicate whether it provides any of the following specialized services to non-residents:

 (a) Adult day care.